 Height: 12 meters (40 feet)

-• This monumental statue was created by the renowned sculptor Phidias, who also supervised the construction of the Parthenon.
+• Created by the sculptor Phidias, who also worked on the Parthenon.

-• The statue depicted Zeus sitting on a grand throne, holding a small statue of Nike (the goddess of victory) in one hand and a scepter in the other.
+• Depicted Zeus seated on a grand throne, holding Nike (the goddess of victory) in one hand and a scepter in the other.

-• The Statue of Zeus was housed in the Temple of Zeus at Olympia, where it became one of the most revered religious images in ancient Greece.
+• Housed in the Temple of Zeus at Olympia, where it was a central part of Greek religious life.

-• Tragically, the statue was destroyed sometime in the 5th or 6th century CE, possibly by fire, though its exact fate remains uncertain.
+• Destroyed sometime in the 5th or 6th century CE, possibly by fire.

 4. The Temple of Artemis at Ephesus, Turkey

-Fun Fact: The Temple of Artemis was one of the largest and most elaborate temples of the ancient world, with a reputation for its grandeur and beauty.
+Fun Fact: The Temple of Artemis was one of the largest and most elaborate temples of the ancient world.

 5. The Mausoleum at Halicarnassus, Turkey